tommy351/qfs/README.md

 If the target is a **file**, append `data` to the target.

+`callback` gets one argument `(err)`.

 ###content([data], [callback])

 If `data` is defined, write `data` to the target file, otherwise read the data from the target.

+`callback` get two arguments `(err, data)` when reading, one argument `(err)` when writing.

 ###chmod(mode, [callback])

 Change the permissions of the target.

+No arguments other than a possible exception are given to the completion callback.

 ###fchmod(mode, [callback])

+Same as `chmod`, except that the target is specified by the file descriptor `fd`.

 ###lchmod(mode, [callback])

+Same as `chmod`, except that the target is a symbolic link, then return to the link itself.

 ###chown(uid, gid, [callback])

 Change the ownership of the target.

+No arguments other than a possible exception are given to the completion callback.

 ###fchown(uid, gid, [callback])

+Same as `chown`, except that the target is specified by the file descriptor `fd`.

 ###lchown(uid, gid, [callback])

+Same as `chown`, except that the target is a symbolic link, then return to the link itself.

 ##Utilities